1. General information

 When you use this website, we collect a variety of personal data.
 This data privacy statement explains what data we collect and what we use it for.
 It also describes how this is carried out and why.

 Please also note that sending data over the Internet, such as by email, may be susceptible to security vulnerabilities.
 It is not possible to fully protect data from unauthorised access.

-Who is responsible for IT’S MY BIKE data processing?
+Who is responsible for data collection on this website?

 IoT Venture GmbH

 How can you contact the Data Protection Officer?